polina-c/layerlens/README.md

 If you want to generate the `DEPS.md` only for a specific folders, use `--only` and `--except` options, formatted as [glob](https://pub.dev/packages/glob) syntax.

-For example, to generate the diagram :
+For example, to generate the diagrams:

-* only for the root `lib/` folder, run `dart run layerlens --only "lib"`
+* only for the root `lib/` folder: `dart run layerlens --only "lib"`
-* only for the root `lib/` folder, run `dart run layerlens --only "lib"`
+* only for the root `lib/` folder: `dart run layerlens --only "lib"`
-* for all folders except `l10n/`, run `dart run layerlens --except "lib"`
+* for all folders except `l10n/`: `dart run layerlens --except "l10n"`

-You can specify multiple build filters .
-The mechanism is inspired by `--build-filter` in Dart's [`build_runner`](https://github.com/dart-lang/build/blob/master/docs/partial_builds.md).
-For example, to run the layerlens for root `lib/` and it's subfolder `lib/subfolder1` run `layerlens --build-filter "lib" --build-filter "lib/subfolder1"`.
-To generate the entire subtree for a given subfolder you can run following: `layerlens --build-filter "lib/subfolder1" --build-filter "lib/subfolder1/**"`
+* only for root `lib/` and it's subfolder: run `layerlens --only "lib" --only "lib/subfolder1"`
+* for the entire subtree for a given subfolder: `layerlens --only "lib/subfolder1" --only "lib/subfolder1/**"`

 ## Supported languages